 This degree prepares students for entry-level employment and/or potential further study in the field of early childhood education programs.
 Students completing this degree will have a foundation in early childhood education through the study of child development theory and best practices in early care and education and will acquire skills and lab experience to orient them into the field of early childhood care and education workforce.
-It will also provide the education required to obtain a California Child Development Permit at a teacher and/or site supervisor level.
+It will also meet the education requirements to obtain a California Child Development Assistant, Associate Teacher or Teacher Permit.

 This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.